-So there wasn’t that much planning for our Osaka trip – most of what we ended up doing was decided there and then, the night before, or on the day itself while hiding out in the restaurant.
-What we definitely planned to do though was eat.
-A lot.
+So there wasn’t that much planning for my Kansai trip with Y – most of what we ended up doing was decided there and then, the night before, or on the day itself while hiding out in the restaurant.
+What we definitely planned to do a lot of was eat. and to eat a lot.
 You’ve seen the great udon we had in Kagawa, here are some of the other interesting things we ate on this trip!

-Can I just say that takopachi retain heat very well, and I really don’t think it’s a good idea to eat them at one shot if your mouth’s not that big!
+Can I just say that takoyaki retains heat very well, and I really don’t think it’s a good idea to eat them at one shot if your mouth’s not that big!
 Still, delicious!

 Another treat we indulged in was some locally done Okonomiyaki.
 Okonomiyaki is essentially a pancake and is apparently done up differently in different parts of Japan.
 We had it both at Creo-Ru and at Botejyu, a popular Okonomiyaki chain.